google/navc/README.md

 TODO
 ====
-* Fix backup of in-memory database.
-Currently, the connection for the backup can be gone when performing the backup.
-We need to create a fresh connection each time we have a backup.
-* Do we really need to periodically update the DB?
-Maybe backing up at daemon shutdown is enough.
 * We need to introduce the dependency between files so that all the dependents get updated as soon as a file changes.
 * Find a way to parse files in parallel either by concurrently writing to the